A variety of amenities and aids are available to ensure the comfort and enjoyment of people with disabilities.

 • Toilets

-Adapted restrooms equipped with EURO-CLÉ are available on the festival grounds:
+Accessible toilets equipped with EURO-KEY locks are available on the Festival grounds:

-• opposite the PSH platform on the Grande Scène
+• in front of the PSH platform at the Grande Scène

 • L'Entracte, a place to relax